5. Hidden Markov Models#

 Suppose now that \(\{ X_t : t \ge 0\}\) evolves as an \(n\)-state Markov process with transition probability matrix \(\mathbb{P}\).

-A date \(t+1\) vector of signals \(Z_{t+1} = Y_{t+1}-Y_t\) with density \(\psi_i(y^*)\) if hidden state \(i\) is realized, meaning that \(X_t\) is the \(i\)th coordinate vector.
+A date \(t+1\) vector of signals \(Z_{t+1}\) has density \(\psi_i(z^*)\) if hidden state \(i\) is realized, meaning that \(X_t\) is the \(i\)th coordinate vector.
 We want to compute the probability that \(X_t\) is in state \(i\) conditional on the signal history.
 The vector of conditional probabilities equals \(Q_t = E[X_t | Z^t, Q_0]\), where \(Q_0\) is a vector of initial probabilities and \(Z^t\) is the available signal history up to date \(t\).
 We construct \(\{Q_t : t\ge 1\}\) recursively:

 Find the joint distribution of \((X_{t+1},Z_{t+1} )\) conditional on \(X_t\).
 Conditional distributions of \(Z_{t+1} \) and \(X_{t+1}\) are statistically independent by assumption.
 Write the joint density conditioned on \(X_t\) as:

-(5.15)#\[\begin{split}\begin{matrix} \left(\mathbb{P}'X_t \right) & \times & (X_t)' \text{vec} \left\{ \psi_i(y^*) \right\} \\ \uparrow & & \uparrow \\ X_{t+1} \ \ \text{density} & & Z_{t+1} \ \ \text{density} \end{matrix}\end{split}\]
+(5.14)#\[\begin{split}\begin{matrix} \left(\mathbb{P}'X_t \right) & \times & (X_t)' \text{vec} \left\{ \psi_i(z^*) \right\} \\ \uparrow & & \uparrow \\ X_{t+1} \ \ \text{density} & & Z_{t+1} \ \ \text{density} \end{matrix}\end{split}\]

 where \(\text{vec}(r_i)\) is a column vector with \(r_i\) in the \(i\)th component.
 We have expressed conditional independence by forming a joint conditional distribution as a product of two conditional densities, one for \(X_{t+1}\) and one for \(Z_{t+1}\).

 1. Find the joint distribution of \(X_{t+1},Z_{t+1}\) conditioned on \(Q_t\).
-Since \(X_t\) is not observed, we form the appropriate average of (5.15) conditioned on \(Y^t, Q_0\):
+Since \(X_t\) is not observed, we form the appropriate average of (5.14) conditioned on \(Z^t, Q_0\):

-(5.16)#\[\mathbb{P}' \text{diag}\{Q_t\} \text{vec} \left\{ \psi_i(y^*) \right\},\]
+(5.15)#\[\mathbb{P}' \text{diag}\{Q_t\} \text{vec} \left\{ \psi_i(z^*) \right\},\]

 where \(\text{diag}(Q_t)\) is a diagonal matrix with the entries of \(Q_t\) on the diagonal.
 Thus, \(Q_t\) encodes all pertinent information about \(X_t\) that is contained in the history of signals.
 Conditional on \(Q_t\), \(X_{t+1}\) and \(Z_{t+1}\) are not statistically independent.

 1. Find the distribution of \(Z_{t+1}\) conditional on \(Q_t\).
-Summing (5.16) over the hidden states gives
+Summing (5.15) over the hidden states gives

-\[(\mathbf{1}_n)'\mathbb{P}' \text{diag}\{Q_t\} \text{vec} \left\{ \psi_i(y^*) \right\} = Q_t\cdot \text{vec} \left\{ \psi_i(y^*) \right\}.\]
+\[(\mathbf{1}_n)'\mathbb{P}' \text{diag}\{Q_t\} \text{vec} \left\{ \psi_i(z^*) \right\} = Q_t\cdot \text{vec} \left\{ \psi_i(z^*) \right\}.\]

 Thus, \(Q_t\) is a vector of weights used to form a mixture distribution.
 Suppose, for instance, that \(\psi_i\) is a normal distribution with mean \(\mu_i\) and covariance matrix \(\Sigma_i\).
-Then the distribution of \(Y_{t+1}- Y_t\) conditioned on \(Q_t\) is a mixture of normals with mixing probabilities given by entries of \(Q_t\).
+Then the distribution of \(Z_{t+1}\) conditioned on \(Q_t\) is a mixture of normals with mixing probabilities given by entries of \(Q_t\).

-1. Obtain \(Q_{t+1}\) by dividing the joint density of \((Z_{t+1} ,X_{t+1})\) conditional on \(Q_t\) by the marginal density for \(Z_{t+1}\) conditioned on \(Q_t\) and then evaluating this ratio at \(Z_{t+1} \).
-In this way, we construct the density for \(X_{t+1}\) conditioned \((Q_t,Z_{t+1})\).
+1. Obtain \(Q_{t+1}\) by dividing the joint density of \((Z_{t+1} ,X_{t+1})\) conditional on \(Q_t\) by the marginal density for \(Z_{t+1}\) conditioned on \(Q_t\) and then evaluating this ratio at \(Z_{t+1}\).
+In this way, we construct the density for \(X_{t+1}\) conditioned on \((Q_t,Z_{t+1})\).
 It takes the form of a vector \(Q_{t+1}\) of conditional probabilities.
 Thus, we are led to

 Together, step 3 and step4 define a Markov process for \(Q_{t+1}\).
 As indicated in step3, \(Z_{t+1}\) is drawn from a (history-dependent) mixture of densities \(\psi_i\).
-As indicated in step4, the vector \(Q_{t+1}\) equals the exact function of \(Z_{t+1}\), \(Q_t\) described in (5.17).
+As indicated in step4, the vector \(Q_{t+1}\) equals the exact function of \(Z_{t+1}\) and \(Q_t\) described in (5.16).

 A statistician wants to infer unknown parameters of a linear regression model.
 By treating regression coefficients as hidden states that are constant over time, we can cast this problem in terms of a hidden Markov model.
-By assigning a prior probability distribution to statistical models that are indexed by parameter values, the statistician can construct a stationary stochastic process as a mixture of statistical models.[6]
+By assigning a prior probability distribution to statistical models that are indexed by parameter values, the statistician can construct a stationary stochastic process as a mixture of statistical models.[5]
 From increments to a data history, the statistician learns about parameters sequentially.
-By assuming that the statistician adopts a conjugate prior à la Luce and Raiffa [1957], we can construct explicit updating formulas.
+By assuming that the statistician adopts a conjugate prior à la [Luce and Raiffa, 1957], we can construct explicit updating formulas.

 Consider the first-order vector autoregressive model

-(5.18)#\[\begin{split}X_{t+1} = {\mathbb A} X_t + {\mathbb B} W_{t+1} \\ Z_{t+1} = {\mathbb H} + {\mathbb D} X_{t} + {\mathbb F} W_{t+1}\end{split}\]
+(5.17)#\[\begin{split}X_{t+1} = {\mathbb A} X_t + {\mathbb B} W_{t+1} \\ Z_{t+1} = {\mathbb N} + {\mathbb D} X_{t} + {\mathbb F} W_{t+1}\end{split}\]

-where \(W_{t+1}\) is an i.i.d. normal random vector with mean vector \(0\) and covariance matrix \(I\), \(X_t\) is an observable state vector, and \({\mathbb A}, {\mathbb B}, {\mathbb D}, {\mathbb F}, {\mathbb H}\) are matrices containing unknown coefficients.
-When \({\mathbb A}\) is a stable matrix, the vector \({\mathbb H}\) is interpretable as the vector of means of the observation vector \(Z_{t+1}\) (conditioned on invariant events).
+where \(W_{t+1}\) is an i.i.d. normal random vector with mean vector \(0\) and covariance matrix \(I\), \(X_t\) is an observable state vector, and \({\mathbb A}, {\mathbb B}, {\mathbb D}, {\mathbb F}, {\mathbb N}\) are matrices containing unknown coefficients.
+When \({\mathbb A}\) is a stable matrix, the vector \({\mathbb N}\) is interpretable as the vector of means of the observation vector \(Z_{t+1}\) (conditioned on invariant events).

-(5.19)#\[\begin{split} Z_{t+1} & = {\mathbb H} {\mathbb D} \begin{bmatrix} Z_t - {\mathbb H} \cr Z_{t-1} - {\mathbb H} \cr ... \cr Z_{t-\ell +1} - {\mathbb H} \end{bmatrix} + {\mathbb F} W_{t+1} \cr \cr & = {\widetilde {\mathbb H}} + {\mathbb D} \begin{bmatrix} Z_t \cr Z_{t-1} \cr ... \cr Z_{t-\ell +1} \end{bmatrix} + {\mathbb F} W_{t+1} \end{split}\]
+(5.18)#\[\begin{split} Z_{t+1} & = {\mathbb N} + {\mathbb D} X_t + {\mathbb F} W_{t+1} \cr \cr & = {\widetilde {\mathbb N}} + {\mathbb D} \begin{bmatrix} Z_t \cr Z_{t-1} \cr ... \cr Z_{t-\ell +1} \end{bmatrix} + {\mathbb F} W_{t+1} \end{split}\]

 where

-\[{\widetilde {\mathbb H}} \eqdef {\mathbb H} - {\mathbb D} \begin{bmatrix} {\mathbb H} \cr {\mathbb H} \cr ... \cr {\mathbb H} \end{bmatrix} \]
+\[{\widetilde {\mathbb N}} \eqdef {\mathbb N} - {\mathbb D} \begin{bmatrix} {\mathbb N} \cr {\mathbb N} \cr ... \cr {\mathbb N} \end{bmatrix} \]

-Our plan is to estimate the coefficients of the matrices \({\mathbb H} , {\mathbb D},\) and \({\mathbb F}\).
-Notice that \({\mathbb H}\) potentially can be recovered from \({\widetilde {\mathbb H}}\) and \({\mathbb D}\).
+Our plan is to estimate the coefficients of the matrices \({\mathbb N} , {\mathbb D},\) and \({\mathbb F}\).
+Notice that \({\mathbb N}\) potentially can be recovered from \({\widetilde {\mathbb N}}\) and \({\mathbb D}\).
 The matrix \({\mathbb F}\) is not fully identified without further a priori restrictions.
 What is identified is \({\mathbb F}{\mathbb F}'\).
-This identification challenge is the topic of so-called ``structural vector autoregressions.’’
-In what follows, we impose a convenient normalization on \({\mathbb F}\).
-Other observationally equivalent \({\mathbb F}\)’s can be constructed from our estimation.
+This identification challenge is the topic of so-called “structural vector autoregressions.”
+This literature seeks to motivate sufficient restrictions imposed on the matrix \({\mathbb F}\) to achieve a unique identification.
+Our previous construction of a permanent shock is one way to contribute to this identification.
+As with most of the VAR literature, we do not consider the case of over-identification in what follows.
+With exact identification, we impose a convenient normalization on \({\mathbb F}\).
+Other observationally equivalent and substantively motivated \({\mathbb F}\)’s can be constructed from our estimation.

 In practice, priors are often selected as a matter of convenience.
-They are constructed with tractability in mine.
+They are constructed with tractability in mind.
 Conjugate priors are an example of this convenience.
 In a later chapter, we will use this one motivation for exploring prior sensitivity.
 In this section, we will proceed recursively.
 In so doing, we will use the insight that “today’s posterior is tomorrow’s prior.”
+By following suggestions offered by [Zellner, 1962], [Box and Tiao, 1992], [Sims and Zha, 1999], and especially [Zha, 1999], we transform system (5.18) in a way that justifies estimating the unknown coefficients by applying least squares equation-by-equation.

-(5.20)#\[{\mathbb J}^{-1} Z_{t+1} = {\mathbb J}^{-1}{\widetilde {\mathbb H}} + {\mathbb J}^{-1} {\mathbb D} \begin{bmatrix} Z_t \cr Z_t \cr ... \cr Z_{t-\ell +1} \end{bmatrix} + U_{t+1}\]
+(5.20)#\[{\mathbb J}^{-1} Z_{t+1} = {\mathbb J}^{-1}{\widetilde {\mathbb N}} + {\mathbb J}^{-1} {\mathbb D} \begin{bmatrix} Z_t \cr Z_{t-1} \cr ... \cr Z_{t-\ell +1} \end{bmatrix} + U_{t+1}\]

 where